Fun & Learning with Chalk Art

 One thing I love about working with young children is every day they discover something new.
 Sidewalk chalk allows for an abundance of new discoveries.
 My son and his friend were quickly trying to finish their sidewalk creations, knowing the rain was coming soon.
 They understood that the coming of the rain would erase all of their hard work and provide a blank slate for tomorrow.
 Young children who have not yet discovered this phenomenon of the rain washing away their art may either be enthralled or devastated.
 Some children may learn that they can “erase” what they don’t want with a little bit of water.
 One fun activity is to provide paint brushes and water so the children can erase any art work they would like.

-If you are feeling the effects of cabin fever, partake in a little art therapy and create some sidewalk art to beautify the neighborhood.
+Are you feeling the effects of cabin fever?
+Partake in a little art therapy and create some sidewalk art to beautify the neighborhood.

 If you’re outdoor learning area doesn’t have a concrete area available for chalk art, check out The Adventurous Child Outdoor Chalk Board.